bRuttaZz/devc/README.md

 * [Proot](https://github.com/proot-me/proot)
 * [Buildah](https://github.com/containers/buildah)

+## Known Issues
+* Currently there is some problem regarding issuing apt update in ubuntu/deb based images
+* Some mount points has to be refined.
+Think some of them are useless at times.
+(It's hard to generalize between different distros)

 ## TODOs
 * Integration of buildah as a go lib (optional :)
 * packaging (deb, rpm, AppImage) and bash completion
 <!-- * logger addition -->

+**Plan to be a contributor?
+You are welcome :)**